-Now you can transactionally move sequence forward and reserve next value:
+Now you can move sequence forward transactionally and reserve the next value:

 POST /PGSequence/pt_seq# responseid: pt_seqvalue: 1

-You can get range of values by providing count parameter in body.
+You can get a range of values by providing the count parameter in the body.

 POST /PGSequence/pt_seqcount: 5# response 200id: pt_seqvalues: [2,3,4,5,6]

-You can read current state of sequence without incrementing it with
+You can read the current state of sequence without incrementing it with

 GET /PGSequence/pt_seq# response 200id: pt_seqvalue: 1

-You can set sequence to specific value by
+You can set the sequence to a specific value by

 PUT /PGSequence/pt_seqvalue: 30# response 200value: 30

-This will reset current sequence value to 30, so next get value operation will return 31:
+This will reset the current sequence value to 30, so next get value operation will return 31: